Blendify/blender-manual/blender_docs/manual/editors/uv/textures/nodes/introduction.rst

 Using Texture Nodes
 ===================

-To use texture nodes with the current texture, open the *Texture Editor*
+To use texture nodes with the current texture, open the *Texture Node Editor*

 To start adding nodes, a material has to be to selected.
-A new texture can be created by either clicking the *New* button in the Node editor, or the *New* button in the texture panel.
-Once a texture is selected, it can be toggled to a function as a regular texture or a node texture by clicking the *Use Nodes* option in the Node Editor.
+A new texture can be created by either clicking the *New* button in the Texture Node editor, or the *New* button in the texture panel.
+Once a texture is selected, it can be toggled to a function as a regular texture or a node texture by clicking the *Use Nodes* option in the Texture Node Editor.

 The default node setup will appear: a red-and-white checkerboard node connected to an *Output* named "Default".
 For *texture* nodes,